Habib97SE/tictactoe/README.md

 ##Android Tic-Tac-Toe Game with Kotlin and Jetpack Compose

+**To be able to use and test the app, you need to have a key and url in the SupabaseService.kt in network package.**

 Welcome to the repository for our Tic-Tac-Toe game, a modern take on the classic game designed exclusively for Android devices.
 This project is built using Kotlin and leverages the powerful Jetpack Compose library to provide a seamless and interactive user experience.

 ### Key Features: